lpwoodhouse/proxmox_new_vm/README.md

 ## Purpose

-This play is for createing new virtual machine guest(s) from a clone on a ProxmoxVE host
+This play is for creating new virtual machine guest(s) from a clone on a ProxmoxVE host

 ## Requirements